wbrakowski/AL-Navigator/README.md

 ![Create Variables 3](resources/ALNavigator3.gif)

-Add a global variable when adding a new column to a data item in reports:
+Example 4: Add a global variable when adding a new column to a data item in reports:

 ![Create Variables 4](resources/ALNavigator4.gif)